 Some research sponsors consider conflicts of interest in procurement actions something that needs to be requested of or disclosed in advance to the sponsor, or reported to the sponsor.
-Please engage Sponsored Research and Northwestern's Conflict of Interest Office if there is a request or intent to purchase equipment or services from a company in which a faculty member on the award has significant financial interests prior to proposal submission.
+Please engage the Office for Sponsored Research and Northwestern's Conflict of Interest Office if there is a request or intent to purchase equipment or services from a company in which a faculty member on the award has significant financial interests.